technisculpt/auto-mark-processing-in-python-in-edX/README.md

 # auto-mark-processing-in-python-in-edX

-uses the skulpt "python in processing IDE" within edXs advanced javascript problem
+uses the skulpt "python in processing IDE" with edXs advanced javascript problem

+removed the need for from processing import * from the first line and run() from the end by adding in js

 ## dependencies